tungstrinh/squirls-assembler-protocol/docs/assembling.md

 ## 5. `FAILED` Assembly

 If your genome displays the `FAILED` status, then the assembly did not complete as expected.
-Clicking on the corresponding label in the **DES assembly app** will show the log of the assembly process.
+Clicking on the corresponding label in the **SQURILS assembly app** will show the log of the assembly process.

 ![Open Log](./img/open_log.png){width="60%"}